Abdallah-Dundalk/MS1/readme.md

 You can break the credits section up into Content and Media, depending on what you have included in your project.

 Content

+I used code from this youtube video >"https://www.youtube.com/watch?v=9YffrCViTVk*/.
+The credit for htis video goes to tipswithpunch.
+The code allowed me to make teh embedded youtube videos I used responsive.

+The background images I used come from pixabay.
+The landign pages image is from here >[insert link] teh form page image is from here [insert link]

+Below is a list of images I used and where to find them:

+Bob Lazar image which can be found here
+Luis Elizondo image which can be found here
+David Fravor image which can be found here
+Travis Walton ikage which can be found here

+Research on the above individuals was done on wikipedia.com and the historychannel.com, youtube videos too.

+The social media links are from Fontawesome.

+The content from the "Theroies" page come from a variety of sources over the years, youtube mostly.

 The text for the Home page was taken from Wikipedia Article A Instructions on how to implement form validation on the Sign Up page was taken from Specific YouTube Tutorial The icons in the footer were taken from Font Awesome